scottie-l/reading-notes/reading-notes-301/class-01.md

 - Demonstrates the location of key packages, or classes of components, in system by using class instances and designating specific hardware and operating system environment.
 - Final decision made by using established design principles and guidelines.
 Experienced designers consider all of the alternative design solutions before settling on final design model.

-<b><a href = "https://itnext.io/what-is-props-and-how-to-use-it-in-react-da307f500da0">"What is Props and How to Use it in React"</a>
+_<a href = "https://itnext.io/what-is-props-and-how-to-use-it-in-react-da307f500da0">"What is Props and How to Use it in React"</a>_

 React is component-based library that divides UI into little reusable pieces.
 Those components need to communicate and the way to pass data between components is by using props.
 Furthermore, props data is read-only (immutable), which means that data coming from the parent should not be changed by child components.